pnegahdar/inenv/Readme.md

 # InEnv #

-A simple utility to manage multiple virtual python environments in one project.
-Functionally similar to tox but makes no assumption what you want to use it for (tests, etc).
+A simple utility to manage multiple virtual python environments and activate them when you need it

 ### Install ###